micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 7.md

-For [you can look back now and] observe what this same godly sorrow has done for you _and_ has produced in you: what eagerness _and_ earnest care to explain _and_ clear yourselves [of all [^a]complicity in the condoning of incest], what indignation [at the sin], what alarm, what yearning, what zeal [to do justice to all concerned], what readiness to mete out punishment [[^b]to the offender]!
+For [you can look back now and] observe what this same godly sorrow has done for you _and_ has produced in you: what eagerness _and_ earnest care to explain _and_ clear yourselves [of all complicity in the condoning of incest], what indignation [at the sin], what alarm, what yearning, what zeal [to do justice to all concerned], what readiness to mete out punishment [to the offender]!
 At every point you have proved yourselves cleared _and_ guiltless in the matter.